MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Results

 The method presented by \cite{cohen2020predicting} has an interesting similarity with the one presented here, which is that both use the same feature extraction network.
 However, as \cite{signoroni2020end}, it tries to regress the score based on expert labelled data.
 In the case of \cite{cohen2020predicting}, the task is generate scores based on opacity and geographic extension labels rather than tracking patient severity.
 It should be noted that the following comparisons and commentary do not concern the method’s quality or ability to assess these features; they are rather related to their correlation to patient severity in the groups designed here.

 Both the opacity and geographic extension were calculated for all images in the Hanno data set using the author’s code.
 The opacity feature range between 0 to 6, while the geographic extention from 0 to 8.
 As seen in the Fig. \ref{fig:box_score_cohen}, they do not necessarily track the progression in an expected trend.
 Differently from the method proposed here, the range of score for ‘non-ICU’ patients are much less concentrated at a lower level and spam most of the range of other groups.
-Moreover, the group that has the highest and consolidated score is the one of patients in the vicinity of release, which is contrary to the expected trend.

 The second method to be compared presents a strong case for severity scoring.
 As the method being proposed here, it integrates lung segmentation but also performs alignment and rotational invariance.
-It is not, however, trained with severity labels but with data labelled by humans on lung comprise.
+It is not, however, trained with severity labels but with data labelled by humans on lung compromise.
 The scores presented in Fig. \ref{fig:box_score_sig} were calculated by using the code and network weights kindly shared by the authors.
 Resulted from trying to regress scores on sections of the lung in the Brixia-score framework \cite{borghesi2020covid}, the output score ranges from 0 to 18, as it rates six different parts in scores from 0 to 3.
-As illustrated by the resulting box-plot scores, it is somewhat consistent at tracking the expected progression trend.
+As illustrated by the resulting box-plot scores, it is consistent at tracking the expected progression trend.
 Some differences from the score results from the work here can be noticed.
-For one, the fact that for patients not admitted to ICU, the scores are not all concentrated at a lower level.
-The upper quartile is not smaller than all the other groups’ lower quartile, and the consolidation of score happens in the group in the vicinity of admission rather than in the group confirmed to be in ICU.
+For one, the fact that for patients not admitted to ICU, the scores are not all concentrated at a lower level with upper quartile spamming more than half the range of scores.
+The upper quartile is not necessarily smaller than all the other groups’ lower quartile, and the consolidation of score happens only on the group confirmed to be in ICU.
 However, the scores do present a significant trend, which in the same direction as this work, attest the existence of some significance of X-ray severity scoring to help assess patient symptom severity.
 The authors of this scoring method should be praised since their results show some significance at tracking patient severity progression, even though that was not exactly the learning task.
-Nevertheless, it must be noted that this method is entirely end-to-end with interpretability reliant only on gradient maps.
+Nevertheless, it must be noted that this method is entirely end-to-end with interpretability reliant only on gradient maps, as opposed to the semantic feature approach in this work.